rpss30/DealershipApp---JAVA-Project/README.md

 across the application.
 - I would create a super class for all the tabs in my graphical user interface so that there is less repetition between the classes HomeTab, DirectoryTab and WarehouseTab.
+- I would move some methods and fields from the HomeTab class into a new class to adhere to the Single Responsibilty Principle and thus improve cohesion.